DianYu420376/multi-agent-RL-numerical-simulation/MARL numerical simulation (fixed outdoor temperature)/README.txt

 	Building-4-room.m, Data file, specifying the A, B, W matrix for a toy model of 4-room building Building, function that realizes the building dynamic

+	Building-20-room.m, Data file for 20 rooms in a line structure

+	Building-2x2x5-room.m Data file for a building with 2 floors, each floor has 2 rows and each row has 5 rooms.

 File for testing the result:
-	test_pretty_plots.m --> RUN THIS FILE TO GET THE FIGURES IN THE PAPER.
+	test_pretty_plots.m & test_pretty_plots_20room.m & test_pretty_plots_2x2x5room.m --> RUN THESE FILES TO GET THE FIGURES IN THE PAPER.

 Function for visualization of the result:
 	generate_traj.m